 Like with many bank stocks that pay high dividends, investors should not buy NYCB stock in hopes of stock price growth.
 Both revenue growth and profit growth remain negligible.
-Its current P/E ratio stands at about 12.3.
-Although the average P/E hovers around 14.7, the stock could get there by declining profits just as easily as by stock growth.
+Its current P/E ratio stands at about 15.

-Hence, investors should only buy for the 6.4% dividend yield.
 NYCB has maintained an annual dividend of 68 cents per share since 2016.
 This represents a cut from $1 per share per year, a level it had maintained for several years.
-However, with forecasted profits for 2018 at 81 cents per share, the current dividend of 68 cents per share places the bank on a more solid footing.
+However, with forecasted profits for 2019 at 80 cents per share, the current dividend of 68 cents per share places the bank on a more solid footing.
 Even with its lowered dividend, the dividend yield stands at an attractive level for income-oriented investors.

 Oritani Financial (ORIT)

 Unlike most bank stocks with high dividend yields, Oritani Financial Corp (NASDAQ:ORIT) exhibits some degree of growth.
-The commercial bank, which is based in Washington, New Jersey, saw its stock price fall to a 2009 low of $6.37 per share.
-Now trading around $16.40 per share, both its stock price and its dividend saw huge increases as the stock emerged from the depths of the financial crisis.
+The commercial bank, which is based in Washington, New Jersey, saw its stock price fall to a low of $6.37 per share in 2009.
+Now trading around $16.80 per share, both its stock price and its dividend saw huge increases as the stock emerged from the depths of the financial crisis.

 Those who bought near the 2009 low and held have also enjoyed massive dividend growth.
 The annual dividend in 2009 stood at 18 cents per share.
 By 2015, that dividend had grown to $1.20 per share.
 Though current conditions have forced the current annual dividend down to $1 per share, investors have still enjoyed both stock price and dividend growth over time.